OpenCageData/address-formatting/README.md

    * PO boxes
    * using the language of the (destination) address

 ### Write your own formatting logic

-We've written a Perl module ([Geo::Address](http://search.cpan.org/perldoc?Geo::Address)) and test suite which uses this configuration, but wanted to make it easy for others to write similar modules in other programming languages.
-If you do, please let us know so we can feature it here.
+We've written a Perl module ([Geo::Address::Formatter](https://metacpan.org/release/Geo-Address-Formatter)) and test suite that uses this configuration, but wanted to make it easy for others to write similar modules in other programming languages.
+If you do, please let us know so we can list it here.

 ### File format

 The files are in [YAML](http://yaml.org/) format.
 The templates are written in [Mustache](http://mustache.github.io/).
 Both formats are human readable, strict, solve escaping and support comments.
 YAML allows references (called "ankers") to avoid copy&paste, Mustache allows sub-templates (called "partials").

 ### The future

 Support all countries in the world.

 With more test cases in the future the format needs to evolve.
 For every rule about addresses there are exceptions and edge cases to consider.
-Just remember Maybe version 2 will use a custom [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) or embedded [Lua](http://www.lua.org/about.html).
+Maybe version 2 will use a custom [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) or embedded [Lua](http://www.lua.org/about.html).

 Planned features

-  * shorten addresses, e.g. 'Hoover Str' instead of 'Hoover Street'
+  * shorten/abbreviate addresses, e.g. 'Hoover Str' instead of 'Hoover Street'
   * basic formatting of 8/9 digit postcodes
   * text highlighting
   * de-duplication
   * right-to-left

-We welcome your pull requests
+We welcome your pull requests.
+Together we can address the world.

 ### Who are we?